melkecelioglu/melkecelioglu/README.md

 🌱 I’m currently learning Blockchain

-👓 I am basically trying anything I am curious about on software techologies, so do not be suprised when you see something like walkthrough.
+👓 I am basically trying anything I am curious about on software technologies, so do not be suprised when you see something like walkthrough.

 📺 I shoot videos about my projects on Youtube